 While mice are little, the traces they leave behind are often evident.
 Look for the following tell-tale indications of a rat infestation:

 - Mouse droppings that resemble little, oblong pellets.
-These are abundant in heavily trafficked mouse corridors, behind sinks, in the backs of cabinets, and in room corners.
+These are abundant in heavily trafficked mouse corridors, behind sinks, cabinets’ backs, and room corners.
 To make it easier to find droppings, use a flashlight.

 - Fabric, shredded paper, pet hair, rope, or other soft, shredded material nests